-Represent t and interpret data.
+Represent and interpret data.
 2.MD.9 Draw a scaled picture graph and a scaled bar graph to represent a data set with several categories.
-Solve one- and two-step "how many more" and "how many less" problems using information presented in scaled bar graphs.
+Solve one- and two- step "how many more" and "how many less" problems using information presented in scaled bar graphs.
 For example, draw a bar graph in which each square in the bar graph might represent 5 pets.
-CC.2.MD.10 CC.3.MD.3 ESS01.03.06 CCR.MD.B Generate measurement data by measuring lengths of several objects using rulers marked with halves and fourths of an inch.
+CC.2.MD.10 CC.3.MD.3 ESS01.03.06 CCR.MD.B 2.MD.10 Generate measurement data by measuring lengths of several objects using rulers marked with halves and fourths of an inch.
 Show the data by making a line plot, where the horizontal scale is marked off in appropriate units - whole numbers, halves, or quarters.
-CC.2.MD.9 CC.3.MD.4 ESS01.03.04 CCR.MD.B Dividing a dollar bill in halves and quarters, labeling the lengths of time, liquid and masses of objects.
-T T - 2.MD.11 Tell and write time to the nearest minute and measure time intervals in minutes.
+CC.2.MD.9 CC.3.MD.4 ESS01.03.04 CCR.MD.B Dividing a dollar bill in halves and quarters, labeling the lengths plems involving measurement and estima and masses of objects. tion of intervals of time, liquid 2.MD.11 Tell and write time to the nearest minute and measure time intervals in minutes.
 Solve word problems involving addition and subtraction of time intervals in minutes (e.g., by representing the problem on a number line diagram).
 CC.3.MD.1 ESS01.03.01 ESS01.03.05 CCR.MD.B Checking bus schedules in a.m. and p.m.
 2.MD.12 Measure and estimate liquid volumes and masses of objects using standard units of grams (g), kilograms (kg), and liters (l).
 Add, subtract, multiply, or divide to solve one-step word problems involving masses or volumes that are given in the same units (e.g., by using drawings such as a beaker with a measurement scale to represent the problem).
 CC.3.MD.2 ESS01.03.02 CCR.MD.B Following a recipe